-Red Sox Offseason Primer: Contract Situations For Each Player After 2019 Season
+NESN

 First, a few things to keep in mind.

-— When only a dollar amount is listed next to a players name, it means they are a veteran signed for the 2020 season at that figure.
+— When only a dollar amount is listed next to a player’s name, it means they are a veteran signed for the 2020 season at that figure.

 — You’ll see many players listed as Arbitration 1, 2, or 3.
 That means they are in their first, second or third year of arbitration, and the Sox and player will negotiate a figure for next season.
 If an agreement can’t be reached, a hearing will take place in order to determine the salary (You can read more about arbitration here).
 Players typically become free agents following their Arbitration 3 season — or in other words, a player listed as Arbitration 3 will be a free agent following the 2020 campaign.